ModFi/template-backend/README.md

 Corresponding to the `NODE_ENV` value in the npm script you're running, differents `.env` files will load.
 Please refer to `src/Environment.ts` to see how that works.

 Run `npm install` and then `npm run ts` and test your health endpoint.
-If your server port locally is other than `3000` please add it to the corresponding `.env` file.
+If your server port locally is other than `3000` please add it to the corresponding `.env` file as `SERVER_PORT`.

 #### IMPORTANT !!!
 Do not delete the branchs until you know that it's not going to be deployed on Qa/Prod environments because it deletes the Release Tag too.